-- 1 SECTION 1.
-Chapter 150E, Section 9 is hereby amended by deleting paragraphs six - 2 through eight and inserting the following new paragraphs: - 3 If the parties are unable to resolve the issues in dispute within thirty days after
+Chapter 150E, Section 9, as appearing in the 2010 Official Edition, is hereby amended by striking paragraphs 6 through 8 and inserting the following new paragraphs:-

-4 publication of the fact finders report, either party may petition the board to order arbitration

-5 pursuant to the following:
+If the parties are unable to resolve the issues in dispute within 30 days after publication of the fact finders report, either party may petition the board to order arbitration pursuant to the following:

-6 If an employee organization duly recognized as representing the bargaining unit is

-7 engaged in an impasse which has continued for thirty days after the publication of the fact-

-8 finder?s report pursuant to section nine of chapter one hundred and fifty E of the General Laws,

-9 or, if the parties have mutually waived the fact-finding provisions contained in said section nine

-10 of said chapter one hundred and fifty E, said employee organization shall petition the board to

-11 make an investigation.
-If, after an investigation, the board determines that: the requirements of 12 section nine of said chapter one hundred and fifty E have been complied with in good faith by 13 the employee organization; thirty days have passed since the date of publication of the fact-14 finding report pursuant to said section nine; the proceedings for the prevention of any prohibited 15 practices have been exhausted, provided that any such complaints have been filed with the 16 commission prior to the date of the fact-finder?s report; and an impasse exists, the board shall 17 notify the employer and the employee organization that the issues in dispute shall be resolved by 18 a three-member arbitration panel, or when the parties mutually agree, the board shall select a 19 single arbitrator in lieu of the arbitration panel.
+If an employee organization duly recognized as representing the bargaining unit is engaged in an impasse which has continued for 30 days after the publication of the fact-finder's report pursuant to section 9 of chapter 150E of the General Laws, or, if the parties have mutually waived the fact-finding provisions contained in section 9 of chapter 150E, the employee organization shall petition the board to make an investigation.
+If, after an investigation, the board determines that: the requirements of section 9 of said chapter 150E have been complied with in good faith by the employee organization; 30 days have passed since the date of publication of the fact-finding report pursuant to said section 9; the proceedings for the prevention of any prohibited practices have been exhausted, provided that any such complaints have been filed with the commission prior to the date of the fact-finder's report; and an impasse exists, the board shall notify the employer and the employee organization that the issues in dispute shall be resolved by a 3 member arbitration panel, or when the parties mutually agree, the board shall select a single arbitrator in lieu of the arbitration panel.

-20 Said panel shall be comprised of three arbitrators, one selected by the employer, one 21 selected by the employee organization, and a third impartial arbitrator, who shall act as chairman 22 of the panel, who shall be selected by the two previously selected arbitrators.
-In the event that 23 either party fails to select an arbitrator or for any reason there is a delay in the naming of an 24 arbitrator, or if the arbitrators fail to select a third arbitrator within the time prescribed by the 25 board, the board shall appoint the arbitrator or arbitrators necessary to complete the panel, which 26 shall act with the same force and effect as if the panel had been selected without intervention of 27 the board.
+Said panel shall be comprised of 3 arbitrators, 1 selected by the employer, 1 selected by the employee organization, and a third impartial arbitrator, who shall act as chairman of the panel, who shall be selected by the 2 previously selected arbitrators.
+In the event that either party fails to select an arbitrator or for any reason there is a delay in the naming of an arbitrator, or if the arbitrators fail to select a third arbitrator within the time prescribed by the board, the board shall appoint the arbitrator or arbitrators necessary to complete the panel, which shall act with the same force and effect as if the panel had been selected without intervention of the board.

-In the event that the parties mutually elect to use a single arbitrator, selected by the board, the parties shall immediately request the board to appoint said arbitrator, who shall act with the same force and effect as if a three-member panel had been selected by the parties.
+In the event that the parties mutually elect to use a single arbitrator, selected by the board, the parties shall immediately request the board to appoint said arbitrator, who shall act with the same force and effect as if a 3 member panel had been selected by the parties.

-The single arbitrator or the arbitration panel acting through its chairman, shall conduct a hearing within ten days after the date of appointment of its chairman.
-The chairman shall give at least seven days notice of the time and place of such hearing in writing to each of the otherarbitrators and to the representatives of such employer and employee organizations.
+The single arbitrator or the arbitration panel acting through its chairman, shall conduct a hearing within 10 days after the date of appointment of its chairman.
+The chairman shall give at least 7 days notice of the time and place of such hearing in writing to each of the other arbitrators and to the representatives of such employer and employee organizations.